Module 1: Intros & awkward ice-breakers – 30 April 2019

 Guest Discussants: Vicki Woodburn, General Manager, Engagement, Partnerships and Policy, Murray Darling Basin Commission, and Dr Trevor Webb, Principle Social Scientist and Head of the Behavioural Research and Economics area of Food Standards Australia New Zealand will reflect on their experiences working in the often contentious areas of water, natural resource management and food regulation.
 Participants will also be introduced to relevant concepts from political science, psychology and political philosophy.

-Teams will present their projects to their colleagues in preparation for the final module – the (Whale) Shark Tank.
+Teams will present their projects to their colleagues and an invited panel of public sector guests in preparation for the final module – the (Whale) Shark Tank.

 This module will provide practical advice and techniques for managing workloads and projects and teams.
 The session will also examine collaborative and stakeholder engagement approaches and methods.

-Teams will present and discuss their projects to a panel of current and previous senior public sector senior executives Chaired by Chris Moraitis, Secretary of the Attorney-General’s Department.
+Teams will present and discuss their projects to a panel of current and previous senior public sector senior executives Chaired by Amamda Cattermole, Deputy Secretary Department. of Human Services.
 Following the Presentations there will be a ‘reflections and next steps’ session.

 Jo Schumann is an accredited level two Executive Coach.
 Jo’s approach to coaching is collaborative, respectful and supportive.
 This encourages clients to engage safely in reflective conversations leading to learning, exploration, insights, enhanced perspectives, new behaviours, greater well-being, and improved performance.